pablo-meier/Pablog/posts/2018-08-18-weights-bodies-agency-and-a-few-good-months.md

 <p style="font-style: italic; text-align: center; font-size: small">Taking a lot more classes</p>
 </div>

-My last gig before Lyft was [ClassPass][14], which put in something of an advantage in knowing about studio fitness in NYC.
+My last gig before Lyft was [ClassPass][14], which put me in something of an advantage in knowing about studio fitness in NYC.
 Here are studios I've tried and have reactions to, if you have zero interest in NYC studio fitness, scroll down: